The Age of Onset of Menopause

 • Maintaining the structural integrity of the myocardium.

-• Benefiting the vascular endothelium and promoting angiogenesis.
+• Benefiting the vascular endothelium.

 • Modulating vasoconstriction and vasodilation processes, thus supporting healthy blood circulation.